Skip to content Accessibility statement

 • Apply the practical and organisational skills necessary to effectively contribute as writers, directors and performers in realising the production of a successful performance from a challenging script.

-• Actively reflect the organisational, practical and technical skills that they have gained from working with theatre professionals, academic tutors and through work experience opportunities, so as to improve and develop their own theatre practice and enhance their employability for future careers.
+• Actively reflect on the experiences of working with visiting and in-house theatre professionals and academic tutors, putting the organisational, practical, and technical skills that they have gained to use in developing their own theatre practice and enhancing their employability for future careers.

-• Write and develop practical work with creativity and with flair, both independently and within teams, to respond to challenges and to communicate their ideas with clarity and focus to a range of audiences.
+• Work creatively and with flair, both independently and within teams, to respond to challenges and to communicate their ideas with clarity and focus to a range of audiences.

-• Effectively employ a set of transferable skills (such as presentation, leadership, project management, and research skills) that will allow them to work across a range of media (theatre, television and film) and within a variety of roles.
+• Effectively employ a set of transferable skills (such as presentation, leadership, project management, and research skills) that will allow them to work across a range of media (theatre, television, film, and interactive media) and within a variety of roles.

 Seamless collective learning